 Inbox Zero

 The motivation to do something about this mess came from Merlin Mann’s presentation, Inbox Zero.
-You can see the presentation here and read more about the idea here.
-This is an implementation of the Getting Things Done">Getting Things Done approach to goal/project/task management of incoming information.
-The idea is just to clear your inbox to zero (something that in itself can be quite liberating), but to weight the significance of each incoming email and immediately turn emails into tasks within a follow-up and process structure.
+You can see it here and read more about the idea here.
+This is an implementation of the Getting Things Done approach to goal/project/task management of incoming information.
+The idea is just to clear your inbox to zero (something that in itself can be quite liberating), but to weigh the significance of each incoming email and immediately turn emails into tasks within a follow-up and process structure.

 It’s something I used to be very good at, but for a variety of reasons became very, very bad at!